 Ravenna Emilia Romagna And San Marino, Italy Travel Guide

 San Marino, an independent microstate and UNESCO site, atop Mount Titano with panoramic views.
 Bologna, a food hub and ancient university city.
 Ferrara, an UNESCO city with Renaissance architecture.
 Comacchio, a charming "little Venice" in the Po Delta.
-Rimini, an Adriatic beach resort with Roman ruins.
+Rimini, an Adriatic beach resort with Roman archaeological sites.

 For a wide array of bookable experiences and guided tours, check GetYourGuide's day trip section.